Updated on March 26, 2019

 So… why should you care?

-Nowadays, the biggest brands like Facebook, Twitter or Tumblr are creating their whole monetization strategies around native advertising.
+Native ads simply dominate the advertising space.
+Nowadays, the biggest brands like Facebook, Twitter or Tumblr are creating their whole monetization strategies around native.
 It should not be surprising, as they generate up to 49% higher CTR than traditional display advertisements (Business Insider).
 In Voluum DSP, this type of ad brings the highest conversion rates as well.

-Marketers definitely love native ads.
+Marketers definitely love them.
+They are viewed as much as editorial, they are more engaging, they raise brand awareness and drive purchases.
 For users, it is more of a “love-hate relationship”.
 On one hand, they deliver personalized content in a pretty bearable form and format.
 On the other, native ads can be easily mistaken for natural content.
-How many times have you caught yourself on clicking a sponsored link on your Facebook feed instead of a real article…?

 - With the banner blindness of Internet users, it’s hard to make them convert with display ads